kaiser1999/Deep-Learning-from-scratch/README.md

 12. Gated Recurrent Unit (**_GRU_**) Layer
 13. Long-Short Term Memory (**_LSTM_**) Layer

-For the derivations and explanations of these codes, please refer to the book:
+For the derivations and explanations of these codes, please refer to the book [1].
-Kaiser Fan, Phillip Yam (Expected 2024) .
-Statistical Deep Learning with Python and R.

 # Examples
 There are two simple examples:
-1. MNIST: Require tensorflow
+1. MNIST [2]: Require tensorflow
 2. Bitcoin price prediction: downloaded from https://www.CryptoDataDownload.com

 # Reference
+[1] 1.
+Kaiser Fan, Phillip Yam (Expected 2024) .
+Statistical Deep Learning with Python and R.
+[2] 2.
 Deng, L. (2012).
 The mnist database of handwritten digit images for machine learning research.
 IEEE Signal Processing Magazine, 29(6), 141–142.